 The first 3,5 km are through the town and along the highway on asphalt

 3,5 km – a split on the route.
-The right route goes through the tunnel and continue on a footpath through the forest and along the highway on the right side.
+The right route goes through the tunnel and continues on a footpath through the forest and along the highway on the right side.
 The left route goes through the town of Villallana and continues on the road on the left side of the highway.
 I took the forest route.
 The distance on both routes is more or less the same.

 3,5 km – 4,5 km footpath in the forest with ruins of two old houses overgrown by trees

 4,5 km – 6 km a footpath along the highway that is partly very overgrown